netobserv/network-observability-operator/docs/FlowCollector.md

-FlowCollectorExporter defines an additional exporter to send enriched flows to
+FlowCollectorExporter defines an additional exporter to send enriched flows to.

 <table>
     <thead>